33 Essential Website Elements Every Business Website Must Include

 Don’t go cheap or free with your small business website hosting.
 No WordPress.org sites, no Wix or Weebly, no hosted solutions, no sites laden with unrelated advertising, or slowed down by sharing the server with 10,000 other sites.
 Fast, reliable hosting is a crucial small business website essential.

 You can learn more about different options for small business website hosting here.
 Depending on your specific needs, you will end up paying between $ 15.00 to $ 100.00+ a month, but your site will run better!
+There are some less expensive options as well.
+But always make sure that cheap hosting providers provide all of the services you are looking for before you decide.
+The cheapest option may not always be the best deal!

 3 – Fast Page Load Speed